maxym-dzyba/Football_Analytic_Project/README.md

 Insights:
 - Most clubs top 1 most overpaid transfers take the largest part of total overpay.
-- There are clubs, that overpay for players which are in above average perfomance players or top perfomance players groups.
+- There are clubs, that overpay for players which are in above average perfomence players or top perfomence players groups.
 This is working strategy

 ### Transfer Investment Efficiency Index